 By the end of the following year, Caroline had discovered four comets, and she felt much happier.
 To be the first human to see these remarkable objects inspired her.

 During her career, Caroline discovered or co-discovered eight comets and 14 nebulae, including, in 1783, the Andromeda nebula’s companion Messier 110, also known as NGC 205.

 In 1788, Caroline discovered the periodic comet 35P/Herschel–Rigollet.
-This comet will return it to its closest point to the sun in 2092.
+This comet will return in 2092.